louisejuliedelhaye/SANDI/README.md

 </div>

 ## 1. Suspended particles
 This section allows the user to process one or a batch of images of suspended particles and to extract their size and shape measurements.
-We strongly recommend that the user first processes a representative image from the batch in the ‘single image processing’ page in order to test which parameters' values are best for each type of image and sample, as our tests have shown that these parameters can strongly influence the measured sizes and shapes.
+We strongly recommend that the user first processes a representative image from the batch in the ‘single image processing’ page in order to test which parameters' values for the image enhancement steps are best for each type of image and sample, as our tests have shown that these parameters can strongly influence the measured sizes and shapes.
 In the 'single image processing' page, the user has the possibility to test the effects of different values of these parameters on the resulting image and detected contours.

 ### 1.1.
 Input image
 By clciking on the 'Select JPG image(s)' button, the user is invited to select one or multiples images to be processed.
 A pop-up should then appear allowing the user to insert the height, width and depth of field (in mm) of the images to be imported.
 The default values are for the PCam3 developed by Herbst Environmental Science.
 When clicking on the 'ok' button of the pop-up, the user should see the image appearing on the main window and its name, date and metadata, as well as the calculated pixel size (in µm) should be written on the console below.